 If you have been to multiple cities/countries in Central Europe, you can compare the Danube from Germany (Bavaria), Austria (Vienna), Slovakia and of course Hungary (Budapest)

-About Danube Dinner Cruise
+About Danube River Cruise in Budapest

 There are lots of options to choose from, when selecting a cruise on the Danube.
 Dinner cruises are for 2.50 hours.
 The cost of dinner cruises start at 50 Euros.